-- 98. Postgraduate students are registered for courses or credits where a normal condition of entry is that entrants are already qualified to degree level: that is, they are already qualified at Level 6 of FHEQ.
+- 92. Postgraduate students are registered for courses or credits where a normal condition of entry is that entrants are already qualified to degree level: that is, they are already qualified at Level 6 of FHEQ.
 There are two main categories of postgraduate students: - a.
 Postgraduate research (PGR) students are those whose qualification aim is a research-based higher degree.
 This is a postgraduate programme comprising a research component (including a requirement to produce original work) which is larger in terms of student effort than any accompanying taught component.
-Postgraduate research students are excluded from HESF23. - b.
+Postgraduate research students are excluded from HESF24. - b.
 Postgraduate taught (PGT) students are postgraduates who do not meet the requirements to be a research student.
 They are further divided into three sub-levels: - i.
 PGT (UG fee): students on courses that are designated under the undergraduate (UG) student support regime. - ii.
-PGT (Masters' loan): students on courses that are designated under the postgraduate masters' loan arrangements, but excluding those courses that may also be designated under the undergraduate student support arrangements. - iii.
-PGT (other): all other postgraduate taught students. - 99.
-See Annex I of the HESES22 survey for further guidance on level of study.
+PGT (Masters' loan): students on courses that are designated under the postgraduate masters' loan arrangements, but excluding those courses that may also be designated under the undergraduate student support arrangements.